hazybluedot/hazyblue.me/content/posts/archive/2013-05-15-open-source-treks-to-the-final-frontier.md

 together make up a fully functional operating system, are released under the
 [GNU General Public License](http://www.gnu.org/copyleft/gpl.html).
-Unlike many licenses used for commersial software, the GPL esures that software licenses under its terms remains free for users to use,modify and redistribute.
+Unlike many licenses used for commercial software, the GPL ensures that software licenses under its terms remains free for users to use,modify and redistribute.
 There are certainly some strong criticisms and [ongoing debate](https://blogs.oracle.com/roumen/entry/sun_s_criticism_of_gpl)